markedjs/marked/README.md

 A function to highlight code blocks.
 The function takes three arguments: code, lang, and callback.
-The above example uses async highlighting with [node-pygementize-bundled][pygmentize], and here is a synchronous example using [highlight.js][highlight] which doesn't require the callback argument:
+The above example uses async highlighting with [node-pygmentize-bundled][pygmentize], and here is a synchronous example using [highlight.js][highlight] which doesn't require the callback argument:

 ```js